ParentSquare/policies/privacy-policy.md

 ##### Information You Provide to Us

-You may choose to provide additional information about yourself in your user profile, such as your profession, talent, interests and abilities.
+You may choose to provide additional information about yourself in your user profile, such as your profession, talent, interests and abilities, or in the course of using ParentSquare, such as messaging and posts.
 All information you provide to us may be made accessible to other users in your School.
 This information is not shared with users outside of your School, but may be made available to your School's district office should they request it.

 ##### Information We Collect when You Interact With ParentSquare